 - Scholarship can be taken in South Africa

 Eligibility for the Scholarship:

-Eligible Countries: Scholarships are open to South African citizens and citizens from other countries in sub-Saharan Africa.
+Eligible Countries: The studentships are open to South African citizens and citizens from other countries in sub-Saharan Africa.

 Angola, Benin, Botswana, Burkina Faso, Burundi, Cameroon, Cape Verde, Central African Republic, Chad, Comoros, Congo (Brazzaville), Congo (Democratic Republic), Ivory Coast, Djibouti, Equatorial Guinea, Eritrea, Ethiopia, Gabon, Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Lesotho, Liberia, Madagascar, Malawi, Mali, Mauritania, Mauritius, Mozambique, Namibia, Niger, Nigeria, Rwanda, Sao Tome and Principe, Senegal, Seychelles, Sierra Leone, Somalia, South Africa, South Sudan, Sudan, Swaziland, Tanzania, Togo, Uganda, Zambia and Zimbabwe.

 - Citizens from other countries in sub-Saharan Africa

 - Applicants must possess the requisite qualifications to be granted the program.
 There is no age limit applying to The grants for study purposes.
 However, at the time of the application, no more than 6 years should have passed since an applicant graduated from his/her previous bachelor or master studies.
 All scholarship applicants must have applied for admission to the relevant degree (as per above list) at Wits University and be in possession of a ‘person number’ which is issued by Wits University upon application for admission into a degree.